 5.1.
 No registration requirement

-Sometimes there is a miscommunication or lack of communication between government agencies about which defendants are required to register and where.
+Sometimes there is a miscommunication or lack of communication between government agencies about who is required to register and where.
 These information gaps can lead to false arrests:

 In the above example, Kathy did not fail to register because she was not required to.
 Courts should not penalize defendants for government mistakes.